GNAppWorks/seagullcentury-iOS_v2/README.md

 * ~~Fixed Error message if user cancelled URL request~~
 * ~~Incorporate iRate in to the app~~
 * ~~Correct the typo of the "Seagull Century Route" in the WebView~~
-* Make the classes more abstract to follow MVC pattern